COVID-19 DECISION-MAKERS

 Semi-Structured Interview

-I conducted semi-structured interviews wherein we asked participants about the sorts of decisions they need to make, what kinds of organizations they represent, and their decision-making processes with respect to COVID-19.
+I conducted in-depth, semi-structured interviews wherein I asked participants about what kinds of organizations they represent, the sorts of decisions they need to make, and their decision-making processes with respect to COVID-19, and probed deeper where appropriate.

 Contextual Inquiry

-I then had these participants open our website and show us their decision-making process-- which tools they use and how, the pages they visit, the statistics they reference, et cetera.
+After the interview, I had these participants open our website and show us their decision-making process-- which tools they use and how, the pages they visit, the statistics they reference, et cetera.

 Walk us through what you typically do when you come to this website.
 Think out loud and explain as you go.